CaveAgent: Transforming LLMs into Stateful Runtime Operators: Introduction

-While recent works attempt to address this issue by empowering LLMs with code-based tool-use \citep{wang2024executable, yang2024if}, they predominantly adopt a \textit{process-oriented} paradigm where the runtime state remains \textbf{internalized and text-bound}.
-The interaction forces a "textualization bottleneck'': variables are accessible to external systems only through text output, requiring serializing into text strings (e.g., printing a DataFrame) to communicate with the user \citep{wang2024executable, yao2022react}.
-This limitation fundamentally prohibits the direct input and output of structured, manipulatable objects, making it inefficient or impossible to handle complex non-textual data (e.g., large datasets, videos) \citep{qiao2023taskweaver} and interact with down-stream tasks.
+While recent works attempt to address these issues with code-based tool use \citep{wang2024executable, yang2024if}, they predominantly adopt a \textit{process-oriented} paradigm where the runtime state remains \textbf{internalized and text-bound}.
+This creates a ``textualization bottleneck'': variables are accessible to external systems only through text output, requiring serialization into text strings (e.g., printing a DataFrame) to communicate with the user \citep{wang2024executable, yao2022react}.
+This prevents the direct input and output of structured, manipulatable objects, making it inefficient or impossible to handle complex non-textual data (e.g., large datasets, videos) \citep{qiao2023taskweaver} and interact with downstream tasks.
 To address these limitations: